Minus345/sAcn-ArtNet-to-EnttecDmxUsbPro/README.md

 # sAcn / artnet to EnttecDmxUsbPro

-sAcn / artnet to EnttecDmxUsbPro phyton script
+sAcn / artnet to Enttec Dmx Usb Pro phyton script

+### Setup:

+Install all the libraries, plug in your Dmx Usb Pro Interface and start the programm.
+For Windows you can use the compiled exe.

-Tipp:
+### Tipp:

 - `python -m DMXEnttecPro.utils`
   find usb Port
-- you have to be root
+- you have to be root on linux

+### Tested on:

+- windows 10
+- raspberrypi

 ## Used librarys: